GMOs and Other Hot Topics

 Most studies have found no link between cancer and the chemicals used in cosmetic and toiletry products such as moisturizers, shampoos, deodorants, and toothpastes.
 The majority of countries have strict regulations to ensure these products are safe.

 Some studies have found a link between talcum powder (talc) and ovarian cancer, but there is not enough evidence to be certain of this.
 Even if there were an increased risk, scientists estimate it would be small.
+Research is ongoing.
 Not smoking, followed by maintaining a healthy weight, keeping active and eating a healthy diet, are the most effective ways to reduce your cancer risk.

 Visit the Food and Drug Administration for individual lists of approved color additives in food, drugs and cosmetics.